Linghui/DeAI/audio/README.md

-# tool for train and test audio model

 # Dirctory structure
 ```
-ai is for AI generated audio
+data/ai is for AI generated audio
-human is for human generated audio
+data/human is for human generated audio
-generation is for script of AI generated audio
+generator is for script of TTS generated audio
 ```